Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Conclusion

 \section{Conclusion}

-In this paper, we have shown that by viewing Domain Adaptation as Graph Embedding (DAGE), many existing methods for Supervised Domain Adaptation can be formulated in a common framework.
-Within the DAGE framework, a very simple LDA-inspired instantiation matches or surpasses the current state-of-the-art methods on few-shot supervised adaptation task using the standard benchmark datasets Office31 and MNIST-USPS.
-Moreover, we argued that the intrinsic and penalty graph Laplacian matrices in Graph Embedding give us a straight-forward way of encoding application specific assumptions about the domain and tasks at hand.
-Finally, we highlighted some generalisation and reproducibility issues related to the experimental setup commonly used to evaluate the performance of Domain Adaptation methods and proposed a rectified experimental setup for more accurately assessing and comparing the generalisation capability of Supervised DA methods.
-Alongside our source code, we made the revised training-validation-test splits for Office31 and MNIST-USPS available to facilitate fair comparisons of Supervised Domain Adaptation methods in future research.
+In this paper, we have shown that Domain Adaptation can be viewed as Graph Embedding (DAGE) and that many existing methods for Supervised Domain Adaptation (SDA) can be formulated in this common framework.
+Within the DAGE framework, a very simple LDA-inspired instantiation matches or surpasses the current state-of-the-art methods on few-shot supervised adaptation task using the standard benchmarks in SDA.
+Moreover, we argued that the intrinsic and penalty graph Laplacian matrices in Graph Embedding give us a straight-forward way of encoding application-specific assumptions about the domain and tasks at hand.
+Finally, we highlighted some generalisation and reproducibility issues related to the experimental setup commonly used to evaluate the performance of Domain Adaptation methods and proposed a rectified experimental setup for more accurately assessing and comparing the generalisation capability of SDA methods.
+Alongside our source code, we made the revised training-validation-test splits available to facilitate fair comparisons of SDA methods in future research.